Biezenmortel

-Biezenmortel is a village in the municipality Tilburg in the Dutch province North Brabant.
+Biezenmortel is a village in the municipality of Tilburg in the Dutch province North Brabant.
 The village had 1,465 inhabitants and 470 households in January 2020.
 Biezenmortel has a primary school called Franciscus and a community center called De Vorselaer.
 Centrally located in the village, there is a former Capuchin monastery called Beukenhof, that now serves as a group accommodation.
 The Sint Josephkerk, which was located inside the monastery, closed down in 2019.

 Just over 500 m to the southeast of Biezenmortel lies Huize Assisië, a historic psychiatric complex founded in 1904.
 It consists of some 40 buildings including a chapel and houses around 200 intellectually disabled people.

-Before 2021, Biezenmortel was part of the former municipality Haaren.
+Before 2021, Biezenmortel was part of the former municipality of Haaren.